sprin/pg-discuss/docs/source/internals/database.rst

 AdminUser
 ---------

-`AdminUser` provides the schema for authenticating Admin users via Flask-Login, if the included `AdminExt` is enabled.
+:class:`~pg_discuss.models.AdminUser` provides the schema for authenticating Admin users via Flask-Login, if the included `AdminExt` is enabled.
 The hashed password is stored in `password`.
 The user can be disabled via the `active` flag.